yamchips/issue-tracker/Learning-notes.md

 **Update in Next Auth v5**

 In the latest version, we can use the new `auth()` function.
-This new function is only available on server component. [source](https://authjs.dev/getting-started/migrating-to-v5#authenticating-server-side)
+This new function is only available on server component. [source](https://authjs.dev/getting-started/migrating-to-v5#authenticating-server-sidegi)

 ```
 import { auth } from "@/auth"; // your configured auth file
 const session = await auth();
 ```

+### Change the layout of NavBar

+Use Flex to rearrange the layout of NavBar component.

 ## Further work